For the Openhearted (& Frugal) Traveler

 You will need a car.

-Maui has a bus system but it’s fairly limited and it could easily take you a half day to make what would be a 15 minute drive.
+Maui has a bus system but it’s fairly limited and it could easily take you a half day to make what would be a 30 minute drive.
 Gas prices are high but it’s a pretty small island so you will probably spend less than you thought on gas.
 Go local and rent from Maui Car Rentals in Kahului.
 They are locally owned, family operated and have a range of cars and great prices.
-I got a 2004 Toyota for a great price and had the added bonus of looking like a local.
+I got a 2004 Toyota for a great price and had the added bonus of not looking like a tourist.
 Car break-ins and theft are a serious reality on Maui so skip the fancy convertible Mustang and get a beater.
 Don’t leave stuff visible in your car or lock anything in the trunk that you can’t replace easily.
 A car with working AC that will get you from point A to point B is just perfect.
-Tell the folks at Maui Car Rental that I sent you.
-1-800-567-4659
+Tell the folks at Maui Car Rental that Jules sent you 🙂 1-800-567-4659.

 The pace is slow on Maui and the highway speed limit is 45 mph.
 (For real!)
 It’s an island – what’s the hurry?
 Drive the speed limit and enjoy the view.
 Pull to the side of the road when there is an ambulance or other emergency vehicle on the road and I mean on either side of traffic.
 It’s just what’s done.
 Pay attention to pedestrians esp on the beach roads and DO yield for folks trying to turn.
 It’s the Aloha way.

-I booked a flight with a car with Hawaiian Airlines to visit the Big Island and they were a total nightmare.
-If you want to hop to another island I recommend Mokulele or Island Air.
+If you want to hop to another island I recommend Mokulele if you can.
 These are small prop planes so be prepared for no frills and a bit of turbulence.
 But also – no TSA!
 You can’t beat the views though as you fly lower and get to see more of the islands from the skies.
 TIP: If you follow Mokulele on Twitter they announce super good deals on flights for the next day.

 Where to Stay